 Dr. Razouki is considered a thought leader within the life sciences industry and has championed the building of strong pillars of the local life sciences ecosystem including the region’s premier pharmaceutical licensing and distribution platform; NewBridge — a 100 mn USD revenue company operating across all 22 MENA countries including Iraq, Iran and Turkey as well as South Africa, Clinart — the region’s top Clinical Research Organization (CRO) and host of the first-ever Phase II Clinical Trial in the history of Kuwait at the Dasman Diabetes Institute which achieved a successful exit to CTI in Q3 2020, eCore — the region’s top active pharmaceutical ingredients licensor and distributor, the Life Sciences Academy — the region’s first-ever training and development company focused on the healthcare and life sciences industry as well as Innomedics — one of Kuwait’s top medical device distribution companies that pioneered the distribution of personalized digital health products in the region.

-At KLSC, Dr. Razouki and his team have invested and co-invested with some of the world’s top life science venture capital funds including, New Leaf Venture Partners in New York, Wellington Partners in Munich and Kearny Venture Partners and Presidio Partners both of which are based in San Francisco.
-Notable investment direct and indirect investment include: CRISPR Therapeutics — a leading personalized genomic medicine company based in Cambridge, Massachusetts (NASDAQ: CRSP), iRhythm Technologies, based in San Francisco, which closed 56% above its listed stock price on the first day of its IPO (NASDAQ: IRTC), Quanta Fluid Solutions — one of the world’s first home hemodialysis manufacturers, Median Technologies — a leading global provider of medical imaging solutions, especially in the field of oncology based in France (EPA: ALMDT) and SuperSonic Imagine — a leading global provider of medical ultrasound solutions also based in France (EPA: SSI)
+At KLSC, Dr. Razouki and his team invested and co-invested with some of the world’s top life science venture capital funds including, New Leaf Venture Partners in New York, Wellington Partners in Munich, Sofinnova Partners in Paris and Kearny Venture Partners and Presidio Partners both of which are based in San Francisco.
+Notable investment direct and indirect investments include: CRISPR Therapeutics — a leading personalized genomic medicine company based in Cambridge, Massachusetts (NASDAQ: CRSP), iRhythm Technologies, based in San Francisco, which closed 56% above its listed stock price on the first day of its IPO (NASDAQ: IRTC), Quanta Fluid Solutions — one of the world’s first home hemodialysis manufacturers, Median Technologies — a leading global provider of medical imaging solutions, especially in the field of oncology based in France (EPA: ALMDT) and SuperSonic Imagine — a leading global provider of medical ultrasound solutions also based in France (EPA: SSI)

 Dr. Razouki is also a former advisor to the central Kuwaiti government where he worked with senior government leaders during the administration of HE the Prime Minister Sheikh Naser Al Mohammad Al Sabah and Deputy Prime Minister for Economic Affairs, Sheikh Ahmed Al Fahad Al Sabah on Healthcare, Education and Entrepreneurial reforms as part of Kuwait’s 100 billion dollar Development Plan.
 Dr. Razouki continues to work closely with the Council of Ministers of Kuwait and is currently advising the government on the development of the Sabah Al Ahmad National Genome Center together with the Kuwait Foundation for the Advancement of Sciences, a National Pharmaceutical Quality Control Laboratory, and the 1 bn USD Jaber Hospital project, a 1,168 facility which will be the largest single healthcare structure in the Middle East.